ea4k/klog/src/README.md

 ![klog-screenshot](https://user-images.githubusercontent.com/29511627/103910279-f1009b80-5104-11eb-9b30-83e436528c56.png)

-The objective of KLog is to provide a free software that runs in Linux, macOS and Windows.
+The objective of KLog is to provide a free software that runs in GNU/Linux, macOS and Windows.
 KLog provides general purpose DX logging support.

 ## Website